Richard Adolphus Musgrave

-Richard Adolphus Musgrave (died 21 January 1841) was a Canon of Windsor from 1828 to 1841.
+Richard Adolphus Musgrave (died 21 January 1841) was an English Anglican priest who was Canon of Windsor from 1828 to 1841.

 Family

 He was the fourth son of Sir James Musgrave, Bart of Barnsley Park, Gloucestershire.

 He married Catherine Lowther, daughter of Colonel James Lowther, on 3 July 1822 in St George’s Church, Hannover Square, London.

 Career

-He was educated at Westminster School 1812 - 1818 and at Trinity College, Cambridge graduating LLB in 1829.
+He was educated at Westminster School from 1812 to 1818.
+He then studied at Trinity College, Cambridge, graduating LLB in 1829.